Evaluating Shopify Apps, their Reviews, and the Developer

 But in the event you do uninstall the app, be sure to explain the reasons why in the pop-up comments box.
 This helps the developer better understand and improve their app, resulting in a stronger app for the entire Shopify community.

-Regularly Evaluating your Shopify Apps and Reviewing Them
+Regularly Evaluating and Reviewing your Shopify Apps

 Setting up a new website can be a lengthy process.
 When you’re done, it’s easy to make a big sigh of relief and then promptly ignore the site.
-And while your hard work up front should reward you with low maintenance, it’s important to regularly review your site.
+And while your hard work upfront should reward you with low maintenance, it’s important to regularly review your site.

 You should have a checklist of website maintenance tasks, including confirming your theme is up to date, the content on your products and pages is correct and fresh, orders are archived and inactive products purged, incomplete customer records are updated, etc. Before doing your maintenance work, make sure you backup your data in case you make an unintentional deletion, something every store owner does at some point.
 Rewind makes it easy to restore a deleted product or page in a matter of minutes.
 But how do you manage your apps?
 This is often an overlooked part of website maintenance.

 Review your list of Shopify apps.
 Are you using them all?
-Many times, store owners install an app to solve a short term problem.
+Many times, store owners install an app to solve a short-term problem.
 Once that challenge passes, they forget to uninstall the app and continue paying the monthly fee.
 Uninstall unused apps using the method we discussed above.

 After cleaning out obsolete apps, it’s time to look at each and every app.
 Re-evaluate the app using the same method you did when you first selected the app.
-Check the price, description, reviews, and the support documentation.
+Check the price, description, reviews, and support documentation.
 Look for price changes you were unaware of.
 Are there new features in the description?
 Make sure the rating has not gone down and look for potential problems in the reviews.
 Finally, check the developer’s website.
 Do they have any new apps?

 This is a great time to consolidate Shopify apps to save money and reduce your risk.
 One app may have a new feature that duplicates the work of another app.
 Or your favorite developer has a new app that competes with one of your existing apps.
 Start fresh and reevaluate the two apps side by side and decide if you can delete one.
 However, just because they duplicate efforts, don’t feel forced to uninstall one.

-One of my clients uses metafields extensively both to create extra fields on their product order pages and to store extra data about products, orders and customers.
+One of my clients uses metafields extensively both to create extra fields on their product order pages and to store extra data about products, orders, and customers.
 They use two different metafield apps.
 One has a better customer view and the other a better administrative view.
 Both serve specific needs even though they do the same thing.

 Now it’s time to shop.
 Make a list.
 Is one of your apps missing a desired feature?
-Can you automate time consuming tasks?
+Can you automate time-consuming tasks?
 Do you want to make ordering easier for your customers?

 Head back to the Shopify app store and evaluate new apps.
 If you consider replacing an app with a new one, make sure the risk is worth it.
 Remember, your site has been running well up to this point.
 Unless a new app is going to save you money, time, or is dramatically better in quality, consider if it’s worth the risk that it might not play well with your theme or other apps.